jeronimovalencia/MultilineQueues/README.md

 # Generalizations of Multiline Queues

 While Twisted and Bosonic multiline queues are generalizations of the multiline queues from Ferrari and Martin, they have algebraic motivation arising from the combinatorial R-matrix and plethystic identities of the Macdonald Polynomials respectively.
+The following files include generalizations motivated from other sources.

 ## SupersymmetricMultilineQueues and ExampleSuperMLQs

+We can consider multiline queues in which columns can be fermionic or bosonic.
+We can make the pairing direction match and generalize the pairing algorithm from Bosonic and (Fermionic) multiline queues. *SupersymmetricMultilineQueues* has the class of objects that we call *Supersymmetric* since they are in bijection with supersymmetric semistandard tableaux (see "A Determinantal Formula for Supersymmetric Schur Polynomials" (https://link.springer.com/article/10.1023/A:1025048821756) for the connection of these objects with representation theory of Lie Superalgebras.)

 ## PosetMultilineQueues